MIT-CAVE/cave_app/cave_api/docs/common_keys/layout.md

 </details>

 ###### Fixed number of rows
 In this example, a fixed number of rows has been set, letting the CAVE App estimate the number of columns needed to contain the items specified in the layout.
 As in the previous examples, the `'auto'` feature helps you save time and effort when the number of items changes but the number of rows is known to be fixed.
-Keeping [`num_columns`](#layout-columns) explicitly set to `'auto'` is a good practice to improve your code readability.
+Keeping [`numColumns`](#layout-columns) explicitly set to `'auto'` is a good practice to improve your code readability.

 <details>
   <summary>Click here to show / hide example</summary>